oracle-livelabs/adb/adb-gcp-ai/adb-ai/adb-ai.md

     </copy>
     ```

-14. Execute the following in the VSCode Terminal to set up Application Default Credentials (ADC) for your local development environment.
+15. Execute the following in the VSCode Terminal to set up Application Default Credentials (ADC) for your local development environment.
+Enter **Y** to continue.

     ```
     <copy>